Object Manager | Ulead GIF Animator 5 Basics

 effects can be done with this...
 Changing this value affects only the frame

 Note: The Merge feature is present in GIF Animator 5 versions that come with PhotoImpact.
 Stand-alone versions seem to be lacking this feature.

 Transparency is also frame-dependant.
 This adjusts the opacity of the object in the frame selected.

 The Position value is dependant on the frame selected.
-Changing the size here will affect all frames.
+Changing the size here will affect all frames, so duplicate the object first if you want to retain the orginal size in other frames.
 To prevent distorting the image when you resize, put a checkmark in "Keep aspect ratio."
 You can also change the Unit from "Pixels" to "Percent" if you want to change the size by a percentage.

 Experiment with the Shadow settings - it's the best way to get the feel for what you can do.
 If the Preview is checked, you can see the shadow change in the workspace as you tweak the settings.